How to Grow Sage Indoors

 Golden

-It has the same aromatic and flavor properties as a traditional sage but boasts lovely variegated leaves that are a contrast from the grayish leaves of common garden sage.
+It has the same aromatic and flavor properties as traditional sage but boasts lovely variegated leaves that are a contrast from the grayish leaves of common garden sage.

 Pernell Gerver